-The project will be measured by both the overall momentum of development of a water center role at ASU and the implementation of each component/task outlined in this application.
-This includes ASU's curriculum development and student engagement in field trips, events and internships.
-We will work with faculty who are involved in curriculum design for this program and with ASU's Office of Civic Engagement and Office of Assessment to develop methods for gauging student learning through courses and future internships.
+The project will be measured by both the overall momentum of development of a water center role at ASU and the implementation of the tasks outlined in this application.
+This includes 1) initiating curriculum development with faculty and integration of water education into new and existing courses, and 2) engaging students in water related field trips, events and internships, through ASU's Office of Civic Engagement and community and other university partners.

-For the community portion of the project, the participation in and attendance at water presentations and water projects will be indicators of success.
-We will also work with ASU's Office of Assessment and other resource people to design and include evaluation elements for programs being offered.
+For the community portion of the project, the number of ASU students and faculty as well as overall number of participants who attend water presentations and engage in related projects (such as offering intern positions, assisting with field trips, etc.) will be indicators of success.
+We will also work with ASU's Office of Assessment to identify learning outcomes and to design assessment protocols to evaluate the success of programs in meeting them.